What Is DVT MCP Server

-DVT MCP Server is a tools server that supports Verilog, SystemVerilog, VHDL, and the e Language, enabling AI agents to understand, modify, and debug real-world design and verification projects efficiently and accurately.
+DVT MCP Server is a tools server that supports Verilog, SystemVerilog, VHDL, and the e language, enabling AI agents and LLM-based code generators to understand, modify, and debug real-world design and verification projects efficiently and accurately.

 Design and verification languages pose unique challenges for AI agents.
 While these agents excel at programming with general-purpose languages, they often struggle with domain-specific languages due to limited training data.

-Providing agents with real, compiler-backed information is essential for producing valid results in design and verification projects, as it grounds their reasoning in accurate language semantics and facilitates early error detection.
+Providing agents with full project context is essential for producing valid results in design and verification projects, as it grounds their reasoning in accurate language semantics and facilitates early error detection.

 Boosts accurate code generation.